April 9, 2018

 Elections 2018 — The Progressive Path Forward: The Power of Women of Color

-Manhattan Neighborhood Network (MNN) and Free Speech TV (FSTV) are premiering the third episode in the monthly series, Elections 2018 — The Progressive Path Forward: The Power of Women of Color, this Thursday, April 12, at 8:00 pm ET on both MNN-FSTV (Spectrum channel 1301 and FiOS channel 39 for Manhattan viewers or streaming online worldwide at mnn.org) and Free Speech TV (DISH 9415, DIRECTV 348, and streaming on Roku, Apple TV, and freespeech.org).
+Manhattan Neighborhood Network (MNN) and Free Speech TV (FSTV) premiered the third episode in the monthly series, Elections 2018 — The Progressive Path Forward: The Power of Women of Color, on Thursday, April 12, at 8:00 pm ET on both MNN-FSTV (Spectrum channel 1301 and FiOS channel 39 for Manhattan viewers or streaming online worldwide at mnn.org) and Free Speech TV (DISH 9415, DIRECTV 348, and streaming on Roku, Apple TV, and freespeech.org).

 Women of color are at the core of the progressive movement and their collective voting power is key to victory in the midterm elections.
 Now nearly 20% of the population, women of color are emerging as leaders and candidates up and down the ballot.
 In Alabama, 98% of African American voters supported Doug Jones, and were credited with ushering in the Alabama’s first Democratic Senator in 25 years.
 Yet the DCCC’s list of endorsed candidates does not include any of the African American women running in competitive primaries.
 Women of color seeking Democratic Party nominations are the most likely to face contested primaries.
 How long will Democrats continue to ignore the voices of women of color?